 1. “Sweet Caroline” by Neil Diamond

 This sentimental ballad is delightful and has a lot of fancy background vocals.
 The guitar accompaniment is soft and very soothing.
-This is one of those songs that are perfect to dance to at weddings.
+It’s one of those songs that are perfect to dance to at weddings.
 Most people have played this song at one point or the other because of the sense of nostalgia it exudes.

 2. “Caroline’s a Victim” by Kate Nash